kammoji/btctick/README.md

 sudo apt-get install git gzip wget
 </pre>

-Clone the repo to wherever, e.g. to your home:
+Clone the repo to e.g. to your home:

 <pre>
 cd